I. The City and its Double

-City Noir was first suggested by my reading the so-called “Dream” books by Kevin Starr, a brilliantly imagined, multi-volume cultural and social history of California.
+City Noir was first suggested by my reading Kevin Starr’s brilliantly imagined, multi-volume cultural and social history of California.
 In the “Black Dahlia” chapter of his Embattled Dreams volume Starr chronicles the tenor and milieu of the late Forties and early Fifties as it was expressed in the sensational journalism of the era and in the dark, eerie chiaroscuro of the Hollywood films that have come to define the period sensibility for us:

 “…the underside of home-front and post-war Los Angeles stood revealed.
 Still, for all its shoddiness, the City of Angels possessed a certain sassy, savvy energy.
 It was, among other things, a Front Page kind of town where life was lived by many on the edge, and that made for good copy and good film noir.”